eshork/go-mongoid/README.md

 mongoid.Configure(&gMongoidConfig)
 ```

-Define a document model and register it
+Define a bespoke struct and use it to access database records

 ```
 type MyDocument struct {